smirarab/website/software.md

 ## Software

 * See my [gitub page](https://github.com/smirarab) to see all my publicly available software programs.
-  Many of these are from my days as a graduate student advised by [Tandy Warnow](http://tandy.cs.illinois.edu)
+  Some of these are from my days as a graduate student advised by [Tandy Warnow](http://tandy.cs.illinois.edu)
     * [ASTRAL](https://github.com/smirarab/ASTRAL): Species tree estimation from unrooted gene trees using a quartet-based approach (consistent under multi-species coalescent process and hence useful for handling gene tree incongruence caused by ILS).
     * [PASTA](http://www.cs.utexas.edu/~phylo/software/pasta/): Software for alignment and tree estimation on very large datasets (thousands to hundreds of thousands of sequences).
 This is a new version of SATé, and the code is heavily based on the SATé code.
     * [SEPP](http://www.cs.utexas.edu/~phylo/software/sepp/submission/): Software for fast phylogenetic placement based on SATe decomposition - useful for metagenomic analyses